Inuyashiki: Manga

-Inuyashiki is written and illustrated by Hiroya Oku.
-The manga started publishing in the 4th issue of Kodansha's seinen magazine Evening, published on January 28, 2014.
-The manga finished in the 16th 2017 issue of Evening published on July 25, 2017.
-Kodansha compiled the 85 chapters of the series into ten tankōbon volumes published between May 23, 2014 and September 22, 2017.
+Written and illustrated by Hiroya Oku, Inuyashiki was serialized in Kodansha's seinen manga magazine Evening, from January 28, 2014, to July 25, 2017.
+Kodansha collected its 85 chapters in ten tankōbon volumes, released from May 23, 2014, to September 22, 2017.

-Kodansha Comics, had published the manga in English in North America.
-Crunchyroll published the manga in a digital format.
+Kodansha USA licensed the manga for English release in North America in 2014.
+The ten volumes were released from August 25, 2015, to December 19, 2017.
+Crunchyroll started publishing the manga in a digital format in 2015; the service is set to end in December 2023.

+Volumes

 Anime

 An anime television series adaptation by MAPPA began airing on October 12, 2017, and a live-action film adaptation has been announced for 2018.
 The anime series' opening theme is "My Hero", performed by Japanese rock band Man with a Mission.
 The ending theme "Ai o Oshietekureta Kimi e" (愛を教えてくれた君へ) is performed by the band Qaijff.
 Amazon had licensed the series and streamed it online on Amazon Prime Video in Japan and overseas.
 It was streamed on Anime Strike in the United States.
-Amazon discontinued Anime Strike on January 5, 2018, which in turn made Anime Strike titles, including Inuyashiki, free to stream for Prime members.
+Amazon discontinued Anime Strike on January 5, 2018, which in turn made their titles, including Inuyashiki, free to stream for Prime members.
+The anime series became available on Crunchyroll on April 26, 2023.

+Episodes

 Live-action film

 On December 21, 2017, a teaser trailer and website appeared for a live-action adaptation of Inuyashiki.
 The film, the first in a planned trilogy, was released on April 20, 2018, directed by Shinsuke Sato, who had previously directed the live-action Gantz, and stars Noritake Kinashi as Inuyashiki Ichihiro and Takeru Satoh as Shishigami Hiro.

 Reception

 Manga

 Inuyashiki was one of the Manga division's Jury Selections at the 18th and 19th Japan Media Arts Festival in 2014 and 2015.
 The manga has won the French award "Daruma d'or manga" at the Japan Expo Awards 2016.
 It was picked as a nominee for Best Comic for the 44th Angoulême International Comics Festival in 2017.
 Inuyashiki was nominated for the Best Comic category at the 49th Seiun Awards in 2018.
 The series ranked 18th in the first Next Manga Award in the print manga category.

-As of April 2018, the manga had over 3.1 million copies in circulation.
-Volume 2 reached the 18th place on the weekly Oricon manga charts and, as of November 2, 2014, has sold 76,886 copies; volume 3 reached the 15th place and, as of March 1, 2015, has sold 74,974 copies.
+By April 2018, the manga had over 3.1 million copies in circulation.
+Volume 2 reached the 18th place on the weekly Oricon manga charts and, by November 2, 2014, it had sold 76,886 copies; volume 3 reached the 15th place and, by March 1, 2015, it had sold 74,974 copies.

 In February 2021, it was reported that the series, along with Death Note and Tokyo Ghoul, was banned from distribution on two unspecified websites in Russia.

 Anime

-At the 2nd Crunchyroll Anime Awards held in 2018, Inuyashiki was nominated for "Best CGI" and the character Hiro Shishigami was nominated for "Villain of the Year", but lost in both of them.
+At the 2nd Crunchyroll Anime Awards held in 2018, Inuyashiki and its character Hiro Shishigami were nominated for "Best CGI" and "Villain of the Year" respectively.